chndrq/PlastiScan/README.md

-# PlastiScan
+# Plastic Classifier

-Plastic waste classification website based on RIC (Resin Identification Code)
+This project uses Flask to serve a Keras model that classifies plastic waste images.